Colby-Frison/SmartWrite/tests/pdf/README.md

 npx jest tests/pdf/pdfSearch.test.js
 ```

+## Text Layer Implementation

+The tests now also verify the new text layer implementation, which includes:

+- **Text Chunking** - Testing that text is properly grouped into logical chunks
+- **Line Detection** - Testing that text is correctly grouped by vertical position
+- **Positioning** - Testing that chunks are correctly positioned on the page
+- **Style Application** - Testing that styles are correctly applied to text chunks
+- **Scale Factor** - Testing that the horizontal scale factor is correctly applied

 ## Test Fixtures

-The tests use a sample text file (`fixtures/sample-text.txt`) to simulate PDF content.
-This file contains various words and phrases that are used for testing different search scenarios.
+The tests use a combination of:

+- Sample text files (`fixtures/sample-text.txt`) to simulate PDF content
+- Real PDF files with various layouts and content types
+- Mock DOM elements to simulate the browser environment

 ## Mock Implementation